HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 <br/>
 The workflow and associated exchange patters for these interactions will now be described, first at a high level, and then in detail. -->

-### Overview
+### Referral Use Cases
 The functional use cases in the table below describe the referral process initiated by a provider, or other healthcare actor, and a request referral recipient, both directly and indirectly via an intermediary.
 For each use case the capabilities or limitations of the actor are described.
 The table links to the functional use case and the associated detailed technical exchange workflow.
-Note that the [Patient Coordination](referral_workflow.html#patientcoordinationworkflow) includes some, but not all of the interactions with the Patient.
-Specifically it contains those interactions where a task is created, whereas some patient interactions could involve the Patient application querying for data, such as Goals or Referral Tasks.

 | Functional Use Case |  Description           | Actors |